 Armstrong was a 2020-2021 Knight-Wallace Reporting fellow, 2019 United States Artists fellow in writing, and a 2018 Justice Reporting fellow for the John Jay/Langeloth Foundation Fellowship on Reinventing Solitary Confinement.

-She is an associate dean and professor at the University of California, Berkeley Graduate School of Journalism.
+She is a professor at the University of California, Berkeley Graduate School of Journalism.